willstepp/dogs-of-santiago/dos.md

 "There is nothing to be afraid of."

-Constanza pulled away and led him closer to the orb in the center of the pit.
+Constanza pulled away and led him closer to the flames in the center of the pit.
 Their feet sloshed through mud an inch thick.
 He could barely make progress through it, but continued on, sensing how excited she was.
 He held her hand tighter.
 Finally she stopped and turned to him, very close they held one another.

 "It is time for you to go."